Md-Siam-Mia-Man/ViveStream-Revived/README.md

 1.  **Download Content**
     - Navigate to the **Downloads** page via the sidebar.
-    - Paste a video or playlist URL into the input box.
+    - Paste a video or playlist URL.
+If it's a playlist, a corresponding playlist will be created in your library.
-    - Select your desired quality and whether to include subtitles.
+    - Select your desired quality and other options.
-    - Use the "Advanced Options" for clipping or chapter splitting.
     - Click `Download` and monitor progress in the queue below.

-2.  **Import Local Files**
-    - Navigate to the **Settings** page.
-    - Under "Maintenance", click "Import Files".
-    - Select the video or audio files you want to add to your library.

-3.  **Enjoy Your Library**
+2.  **Manage Your Library**
-    - The **Home** page displays all your media.
-Use the sort button to change the order.
+    - The **Home** and **Favorites** pages display your media.
+Use the filter and sort buttons to refine your view.
-    - The **Playlists** and **Artists** pages provide curated views of your library.
+    - The **Playlists** and **Artists** pages provide curated views.
+Click on a playlist or artist to see their content, where you can also upload custom cover images.
-    - Mark videos as ❤️ **Favorites** to find them in their own dedicated section.
+    - Use the global search bar at the top to find anything in your library.

+3.  **Enjoy Your Media**
     - Click any thumbnail to begin playback.
+    - The "Up Next" queue will automatically show other videos from the context you started playback from (e.g., the rest of the playlist).

 ---